xsicily/System-Monitor/README.md

 # CppND-System-Monitor

-Starter code for System Monitor Project in the Object Oriented Programming Course of the [Udacity C++ Nanodegree Program](https://www.udacity.com/course/c-plus-plus-nanodegree--nd213).
+This is the project for the second course in the Udacity C++ Nanodegree Program: System monitor.

 Example of system monitor can be shown as below: